-HIS 165 GENEALOGY (3 cr.)
+HIS 165 GENEALOGY

 Studies methodology for investigating ancestry and family history.
-Lecture 3 hours per week.
+Successful completion of ENG 111 or ENG 111 taken as a co-requisite is required.
+Lecture: 3 hours per week.

-HIS 205 LOCAL HISTORY (3 cr.)
+HIS 205 LOCAL HISTORY

 Studies the history of the Eastern Shore of Virginia.
+Successful completion of ENG 111 or ENG 111 taken as a co-requisite is required.
+Lecture: 3 hours per week.

-Lecture 3 hours per week.
-HIS 269 CIVIL WAR AND RECONSTRUCTION (3 cr.)
+HIS 269 CIVIL WAR AND RECONSTRUCTION

 Studies factors that led to the division between the States.
 Examines the war, the home fronts, and the era of Reconstruction.
-Lecture 3 hours per week.
+Successful completion of ENG 111 or ENG 111 taken as a co-requisite is required.
+Lecture: 3 hours per week.

-HIS 277 THE AMERICAN EXPERIENCE IN VIETNAM (3 cr.)
+HIS 277 THE AMERICAN EXPERIENCE IN VIETNAM

 Analyzes American involvement in Vietnam from World War I through the Nixon and Ford years.
 Includes Roosevelt's plan of trusteeship, the Geneva Conference, the American military role, and the search for peace.
-Lecture 3 hours per week.
+Successful completion of ENG 111 or ENG 111 taken as a co-requisite is required.
+Lecture: 3 hours per week.